 Have you ever arrived at a fine new hotel, anxious to check in and get to your accommodations as quickly as possible because you've simply got to use the bathroom?
 Whether or not you were having an emergency, you may have encountered an additional fixture next to the toilet that is unfamiliar.
 It is called a bidet (pronounced bih-day).
 Although the word derives from French, there are actually more bidets in Italy, where 97% of households contain one.

-Question: What is the Purpose of a Bidet?
+What Is the Purpose of a Bidet?

 A bidet is a cleansing unit for the lower body.
 Travelers who stay in certain European and upscale hotels outside the Continent may find a bidet located adjacent to the toilet in the bathroom.
 It often is backed by a rack that holds a small, flat towel and an easy-to-reach soap holder.